yosemitebandit/vebsite/om2/content/projects/audioverde/index.md

 I start with a base image and use SVG to add text on top: just the sender's email addr is the custom part for now.
 Then I use the [resvg](https://www.npmjs.com/package/@resvg/resvg-wasm) WASM module to convert SVG to PNG and save the result.

+{{ resize_image(path="projects/audioverde/artwork.png", width=500, height=500, op="fit_width") }}

-The WASM binary is added directly in src and I think this pattern opens up some cool things that could be done on Cloudflare Worker isolates, even in their somewhat restricted environment.
+The WASM binary is added directly in src
+(I think this pattern opens up some cool things that could be done on Cloudflare Worker isolates, even in their somewhat restricted environment).
 There is also an offline step that converts fonts to SVG paths before all this, but I manage that in a one-off way.

 ### Figures

 Some incoming emails have visual elements, "figures."
-I have an LLM extract visual elements and assess each one: download it and discard small images (e.g. tracking pixels), otherwise give a short description of what is shown.
+I have an LLM (also `gemini-2.5-pro`) extract visual elements and assess each one: download them and discard small images (e.g. tracking pixels, UI icons).
+For the remaining images the LLM provides a short description of what is shown.
-I provide the LLM with the text that surrounds the figure and I ask it to say something novel and try not to repeat the surrounding text.
+To help in the description, I give the LLM the text that surrounds the figure and I ask it to say something novel and try not to repeat the surrounding text.

+[todo: example figure and description]

 ### Narration Script